olm3ca/Galaxy-Chromebook/README.md

 -  SSD: 256GB NVME M.2 - Easily upgradable to 1TB for $200 following [MrHG78's guide](https://www.youtube.com/watch?v=QAyFRj-gORI).

 ### OS Compatibility Current Status
 Outside of ChromeOS in Brunch, Linux has the best support (especially Manjaro and Fedora) for this hardware.
 Windows is easy to install but currently has missing audio.
-Mac OS is sluggish without accelerated graphics, audio and other functionality.
+Mac OS should work now with the accelerated graphics with the latest version of WhateverGreen.

 On all installations below, bluetooth works out of the box and therefore audio / external mouse is a solution to the internal audio & touchpad problems noted.
 Also, battery and power management work for all (even MacOS has working battery percentage).